mxochicale/software/afterInstallation/README.md

 		Background > Transparent background 0.9

-## 5 add aliases to the bashrc file
+## Configuration of .bashrc file

-	TODO: create a shell script to add automatically alies lines in the bashrc file
+Add the following lines in the ~/.bashrc file

 ```
 #============================================================